lukesnc/capture-replay-auto/README.md

 - Files are saved in a binary format with a `.aut` file extension
 - Files are saved to `/home/lvuser/` on the roboRIO
 - SSH into the roboRIO: `lvuser@roboRIO-3229-FRC.local` using default creds
+- Access the recording features by starting the robot in Test mode in the Driver Station

 ## Contributors
 - The great guys and gals from the Hawktimus Programming Subteam